Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems

 Furthermore, the identification of Poisson statistics in the particular limit of the strictly overdamped regime of the Frenkel-Kontorova model gives hints to the potential presence of integrable structures in the continuum limit of the damped and driven perturbed sine-Gordon equation \cite{McLaughlin_Scott_1978}.
 However, the particular role of the Lyapunov exponents and their relation to integrability requires further investigations as was done in e.g.\ \cite{Poilblanc_Ziman_Bellissard_Mila_Montambaux_1993} for eigenvalues spacings in the quantum models.
-We conjecture that the presence of uncorrelated statistics to be a general feature which means that \textit{in any strongly coupled overdamped system (with sufficiently large number of degrees of freedom) where the Middleton's no-passing rule applies the spectrum of LE spacings has Poisson statistics}.
-Moreover, in quantum many-body problems the presence of Poissonian statistics implies the existence of infinite number of conservation laws which typically leads to an exact solution by using the Bethe ansatz technique.
+We conjecture that the presence of uncorrelated statistics to be a general feature which means that \textit{in any strongly coupled overdamped system (with a sufficiently large number of degrees of freedom) where Middleton's no-passing rule applies the spectrum of LE spacings has Poisson statistics}.
+Moreover, in quantum many-body problems the presence of Poissonian statistics implies the existence of an infinite number of conservation laws which typically leads to an exact solution by using the Bethe ansatz technique.
 Therefore it would be interesting to explore the contingency of our results to the existence of integrability in the quantized version of the strictly overdamped version FK model if such a model can consistently be constructed.

-An interesting aspect of the hyperchaotic regime with $\sim \!50 \%$ positive LEs is the presence of breathers.\!
-Looking at the trajectories in more detail reveals the presence of short lived collective (that involves more then one particle) excitations that appear to mediate the particle crossings.
-From Fig.\ \ref{Fig8} ${\rm (f)}$ this dynamical mechanism is not obvious and a more careful study, as in \cite{Laffargue_Lam_Kurchan_Tailleur_2013}, of this interesting phenomena and its relation to LEs is required.
+An interesting aspect of the hyperchaotic regime with $\sim 50 \%$ positive LEs is the presence of breathers.
+Looking at the trajectories in more detail reveals the presence of short-lived collective (that involves more than one particle) excitations that appear to mediate the particle crossings.
+From Fig.\ \ref{Fig8} ${\rm (f)}$ this dynamical mechanism is not obvious and a more careful study, as in \cite{Laffargue_Lam_Kurchan_Tailleur_2013}, of this interesting phenomenon and its relation to LEs is required.